 Skin and patch testing can help to diagnose environmental, drug, and food allergies, as well as allergic skin conditions.

-The allergy specialists at UPMC Pinnacle Allergy and Immunology understand that allergies can be inconvenient, uncomfortable, and in some cases, potentially life-threatening.
+The allergy specialists at UPMC Allergy and Immunology understand that allergies can be inconvenient, uncomfortable, and in some cases, potentially life-threatening.
 We provide skin and patch testing that can help to diagnose the cause of your allergy and help you get the right treatment for your condition.

 Skin testing, also called scratch testing, is a painless test that exposes your skin to small amounts of allergy-causing substances (allergens).
 Skin testing can identify pollen, animal, mold, penicillin, and food allergies.